-No-Cook Mexican Layer Dip Tacos
+13. No-Cook Mexican Layer Dip Tacos

 Chances are good that you've enjoyed Mexican seven-layer dip at a party, or perhaps you've made it for your own personal enjoyment.
 But instead of layering refried beans, guacamole, cheese and Greek yogurt into a dish, why not layer it into a taco shell?
 Be sure to add the dip to the shells just before serving so they stay crisp.
 To keep calories in check, enjoy just one and savor it slowly.

-Sweet-n-Spicy Chicken Tacos With Avocado-Peach Pico de Gallo
+14. Sweet-n-Spicy Chicken Tacos With Avocado-Peach Pico de Gallo

 If you're into anything that's both sweet and spicy, this recipe is for you.
 The pico de gallo is the highlight, featuring sweet peach and spicy jalapeno along with avocado, garlic, lime juice and coriander.
 Before grilling, the chicken breast is brushed with a sweet-and-spicy marinade made with hot sauce and coconut nectar (or honey).
 The pico de gallo and chicken are then stuffed into corn tortillas and sprinkled with pumpkin seeds for crunch.
 Besides being memorable, these tacos are a scrumptious way to meet your daily fruit quota.

-Grilled Tilapia Tacos With Red Cabbage Slaw
+15. Grilled Tilapia Tacos With Red Cabbage Slaw

 For another take on a healthful fish taco, marinate tilapia filets with a simple chili-lime vinaigrette, and then grill and flake it.
 Since the fish is light, it's paired with flavorful ingredients that include red cabbage slaw.
 (Bonus: Cabbage contains sulforaphane, which is a cancer-protective plant nutrient.)
 The slaw is made by tossing together shredded red cabbage, red onion, cilantro, lime juice and sea salt.
 Finish these tilapia tacos with a luxurious avocado crema and you've got yourself a satisfying, colorful and protein-rich dish.